-Migrant Education Program exists to assist children and families that lead a migratory lifestyle due to working in seasonal or temporary work in the agriculture industry in removing the barriers that this lifestyle creates in the educational process.
-Eligible families must have moved within the last three years across county lines for a job in the agriculture industry that is temporary or seasonal in nature.
+Migrant Education Program exists to assist children and families that lead a migratory lifestyle due to working in seasonal or temporary work in the agriculture industry by removing the barriers that this lifestyle creates in the educational process.
+Eligible families must have moved within the last (3) three years across county lines for a job in the agriculture industry that is temporary or seasonal in nature.

-Diana Kuta, Advocate/Recuiter
+Diana Kuta, Program Assistant

 Victor Gutierrez, Recruiter/Advocate